green-fox-academy/myfirstapp-syllabus/week02/exercises/js-building-blocks.md

 - you move it to the other shelf
 - you release the book

 And you do this until you have books to move.
+For example if you have 10 books:

 ```js
 let bookCount = 10;